General

 |

 Seed grant with grant ceiling of HK$500,000 per project supports larger-scale pilot studies such as those evaluating trialability and scalability for future implementation and small-scale research with achievable objectives.
-Seed Grant proposals shall the pre-defined outcome indicators that would enable scale-up to a larger project and/or enhance the efficacy/effectiveness of existing practice.
-Examples include small clinical trials, feasibility studies for future clinical trials, validation of screening tools / diagnostic frameworks, epidemiological modelling of infectious or non-communicable diseases, cost-effectiveness studies, and analysis of prospective / retrospective clinical data, etc. Studies may be conducted in clinical, community or applied settings with a small sample size for preparation of a large-scale research with full sample size in future.
-For example, clinical validation of a diagnostic tool with tests for acceptability and feasibility; evaluation of surveillance method for pathogens in a small community region; investigation clinical of the prevalence of disease risk factors within a specific subject group; comparison of clinical outcomes retrospectively or prospectively, etc. |
+Examples include small clinical trials, feasibility studies for future clinical trials, validation of screening tools/diagnostic frameworks, epidemiological modelling of infectious or non-communicable diseases, cost-effectiveness studies, and analysis of prospective/retrospective clinical data, etc. Studies may be conducted in clinical or community settings with a small sample size for preparation of a large-scale research with full sample size in future.
+For example, clinical validation of a diagnostic tool with tests for acceptability and feasibility; evaluation of clinical surveillance method for pathogens in a small community region; investigation of the prevalence of disease risk factors within a specific subject group; comparison of clinical outcomes retrospectively or prospectively, etc. |

 4. |